(Model 8300, Ranch panel, White finish)

 Although keeping your garage door in the best shape possible year-round is ideal, it's especially important at the onset of cold weather.
 To help you prepare for the changing seasons, here are a few maintenance tips to check off your list:

 It’s important to regularly lubricate all moving metal parts as these tend to stick and stall-out in colder weather.
-Before worrying, try a spray-on lubricant on your garage door’s springs, rollers, tracks, bushings and hinges.
+Before worrying, try a spray-on lubricant on your garage door’s springs, rollers, tracks, bushings, and hinges.
 If your door isn’t gliding smoothly, leave it to the experts.

 Your garage door uses high-tension cables to lift and lower it daily.
 Even though these cables are incredibly strong — they can’t last forever.
-Any signs of fraying should be a cause for concern, because winter’s bitter cold can make these cables brittle and lead to further damage.
-As a reminder, never attempt to repair or replace these cables yourself because the extreme tension they’re under means they can snap and cause severe or fatal injuries.
+Any signs of fraying should be a cause for concern because winter’s bitter cold can make these cables brittle and lead to further damage.
+As a reminder, never attempt to repair or replace these cables yourself because of the extreme tension they’re under means they can snap and cause severe or fatal injuries.